-yopres-deactivated20120112 asked: I am finding that writing a blog is helping me organize my thoughts too!
+yopres-deactivated20120112 said: I am finding that writing a blog is helping me organize my thoughts too!

 Thanks for the follow!
 The whole point is to get connected to people like yourself, who are already participating in research, to swap notes and to talk about our shared interest.
 I also have a Canadian connection - my grandfather William moved over to Canada sometime in the 1920s and was married in

 Oakfield Oakville, Ontario in 1932.
 The reasons for leaving are not clear but I think you have to look at the prevailing situation in Ireland at the time - the country was trying to heal itself after the War of Independance and the Civil War, the country was poor and the hungry thirties were just round the corner.
 There were other members of the family settled in Brooklyn, so I have an idea that William may have gone to Canada in the hope of sneaking across the border to the U.S. as the immigration laws were less stringent (I think) than the U.S. which had started to put up immigration barriers because of the depression.
 However, I have no way of knowing this for sure - he doesn’t appear on any documents relating to customs at the Canada - U.S. border, and if he sneaked across, then there would be no records!
 Anyway, he ended up settling in Scotland, first in Currie, near Edinburgh, where my dad William James was born, then in Glasgow where he ended his days.
 I never knew him, which is a pity because I think there are some untold adventures there.
 Good luck and I will keep looking in on you.